graphql-python/graphene/docs/types/scalars.rst

 Custom scalars
 --------------

-You can create a custom scalar for your schema.
+You can create custom scalars for your schema.
 The following is an example for creating a DateTime scalar:

 .. code:: python